 Students who are not registered for Special Consideration (ongoing support)

 Students who are not registered for special consideration (ongoing support) will be provided access to class recordings in limited circumstances.
-Class recordings will be made available to students who can demonstrate that:
+Class recordings will be made available to students who can demonstrate that medical grounds or personal circumstances (eg bereavement, illness of a family member, family violence, temporary carer responsibilities) or religious commitments will cause them to miss class for three (3) or more consecutive days.

 To be considered for access to class recordings, students must apply online, and provide evidence with their application of their relevant circumstances and the impact on their attendance in class.
-Access to class recordings will be granted for the duration of the absence/impact and will be available for 10 business days or two weeks to enable the student to catch up on the classes missed.
+Access to class recordings will be granted for the duration of the absence/impact and will be available for two weeks to enable the student to catch up on the classes missed.

 One stream of most compulsory subjects will be recorded.
+Students receiving recordings should be aware that they may not receive a recording from their timetabled stream.
 There are some compulsory subjects, such as Legal Research, where for pedagogical reasons it is not appropriate to record.
-Electives are recorded, as needed.
-Students receiving recordings should be aware that they may not receive a recording from their timetabled stream.

 Intensive subjects taught over a one or two week period, except for Legal Method and Reasoning (LAWS50023), will not be recorded.
 Where students enrol in an intensive subject offered alternatively on a full semester basis, and for which there are available recordings from the most recent semester of offer of that subject, they may be given access to these recordings.
 Students considering enrolment in an intensive subject who may experience difficulties in attending class should discuss their enrolment in the subject with the Student Academic Adjustment and Wellbeing Officer prior to enrolling to determine the best course of action in the circumstances.